beautiful music radio...

 and conducted the music for eight major motion pictures including

-The Best Man with Henry Fonda and Real Life with Albert Brooks and other motion picture scores including I Could Go On Singing, Stolen Hours, and Gay Purr-ee.
+with Albert Brooks and other motion picture scores including I Could Go On Singing

-Lindsey won an Emmy Award for Barbra Streisand in Central Park.
+Lindsey won an Emmy Award for Barbra Streisand in Central Park

 Popular Posts